hiroyuki-kasai/SGDLibrary/README.md

 - demo.m and demo_ext.m
     - Demonstration scripts to check and understand this package easily.

-- solver/
-    - Contains various stochastic optimization algorithms.

 - problem/
     - Problem definition files to be solved.

-- test/
-    - Some helpful test test scripts to use this package.

 - plotter/
     - Contains plotting tools to show convergence results and various plots.

 - tool/
     - Some utility tools for this project.

+- sgd_solver/
+    - Contains various stochastic optimization algorithms.

+- sgd_test/
+    - Some helpful test scripts using stochastic gradient algorithms to use this package.

+- gd_solver/
+    - Contains various gradient descent optimization algorithms.

+- gd_test/
+    - Some helpful test scripts using gradient descent algorithms to use this package.